BartMassey/wordle5/script/script.md

 simple, and ran for more than 31 days.
 31 days.

-The dumb way to solve Wordle5 is to pick every combination of 5 words from our 8,310 word filtered dictionary and see if it's a solution.
+The dumb way to solve Wordle5 is to pick every combination of 5 words from our 8,310-word filtered dictionary and see if it's a solution.
 Some fancy math will show that the number of such combinations, written